-A short code in the United States is a phone number that is 5-6 digits in length, and used to send or receive text messages.
-Typically a short code is used by a business or organization, to facilitate text message marketing campaigns.
-To learn more about SMS short codes, click here.
+A short code in the United States is a 5-6 digit phone number used to send or receive text messages.
+Typically businesses and organizations use short codes to facilitate text message marketing campaigns.
+Learn more about SMS short codes.

-If you’re not able to send text messages to a short code, or receive text messages from a short code, the first thing to check is if your wireless carrier supports short code messaging.
-For a list of wireless carriers that support short code messaging, we recommend checking out the list here.
+If you’re not able to send text messages to a short code or receive text messages from a short code, make sure your wireless carrier supports short code messaging.
+Check out this list of wireless carriers that support short code messaging.

-If your wireless carrier does support short code messaging, we recommend that you first double check that you’re entering the correct short code number into your mobile device, and that the short code campaign you’re trying to interact with is still active.
+If your wireless carrier does support short code messaging, we recommend you first double-check that you’re entering the correct short code number into your mobile device and that the short code campaign you’re trying to interact with is still active.

-If texting “HELP” to the short code doesn’t return a text message, then next thing you’re going to want to confirm is that your mobile device has short code text messaging activated.
-To test this, we recommend texting the word HELP to another short code.
-For additional short codes to test, see the directory here.
+If texting “HELP” to the short code doesn’t elicit a response, you’ll need to confirm that short code text messaging is activated on your mobile device.
+Confirm this by texting the word HELP to any other short code.
+Refer to this directory for additional short codes you can use to test.

-If you still don’t receive a text message, even though you’re using a different short code, this means that your wireless plan does support short code messaging.
-If this is the case, you’ll have to call your wireless phone provider to enable short code text messaging, as it’s currently disabled.
+If you still don’t receive a text message response, even though you’re using a different short code, this means that your wireless plan doesn’t support short code messaging.
+In this case, you’ll need to call your wireless phone provider to enable it.

-If you do receive a text message from another short code, this means there may be something wrong with the other short code you’re trying to interact with.
-In this case, we recommend you report the issue, so that it can be resolved by either the wireless carriers or the SMS provider.
-We recommend reporting short code issues to the following two organizations.
+If you do receive a text message response from another short code, this means there may be something wrong with the original short code you were trying to interact with.
+Report the issue so it can be resolved by either the wireless carriers or the SMS provider.
+You can report short code issues to the following organizations:

-- Contact the Short Code Registry directly through the Cellular Telephone Industries Association (CTIA).
-To do this, click here.
+- Contact the Short Code Registry through the Cellular Telephone Industries Association (CTIA).

-- Contact WMC Global, by emailing them at email@example.com.
-WMC Global is tasked by the CSCA & CTIA to monitor and enforce short code best practices.
+- Email the WMC Global at firstname.lastname@example.org.
+WMC Global is tasked by the CSCA and CTIA to monitor and enforce short code best practices.

-To assist these organizations, when you contact them, please provide the following information.
+To assist these organizations, when you contact them, provide the following information:

 - The mobile phone number you’re using to interact with the short code.